arvindkannan/Issue-Tracking-Mailer/README.md

 iTrackingMailer Package Can be installed to any python framework enabled machine using below command

-python -m pip install rTrackMailer-1.0.0.4.tar.gz
+python -m pip install iTrackingMailer-1.0.0.4.tar.gz

-**Pre-Requisite Python Packaged to be installed in machine before importing rTrackMailer Package in any code**
+**Pre-Requisite Python Packaged to be installed in machine before importing iTrackingMailer Package in any code**

 In command line run below scrits to install all dependent packages:
 python –m pip install xlwt